-Even if you’re still half asleep, your eyes will open wide and your mouth will water as soon as you see a Delta Diner breakfast arrive at your table — french toast, fluffy eggs, breakfast “sammich” and/or crepe-like Norwegian cakes.
-This Northwoods gem serves up the American roadside diner experience, all set in an authentic retro vibe.
-Talk together between each tasty bite about what’s the next stop for the day’s adventure.
+Even if you’re still half asleep, your eyes will open wide as soon as you see a Delta Diner breakfast arrive at your table.
+The menu includes favorites like French toast, fluffy eggs, breakfast “sammiches” and crepe-like Norwegian cakes.
+This Northwoods gem in Delta serves up the American roadside diner experience, all set in an authentic retro vibe.
+Talk together between each tasty bite about the next stop for the day’s adventure.

 With a motto like “All breakfast.
-All the time.”, it’s safe to assume their breakfast is done right.
+All the time,” it’s safe to assume breakfast at Short Stack is done right.
 Choose something sweet like a chocolate chip stack, sweet potato oatmeal pancakes and pecan streusel French toast, or go the savory route with Cajun biscuits and gravy, corned beef hash and pulled pork with cheesy grits.
-But our favorite thing to order is The Blind, and it’s why we put the Short Stack in this category.
-Ask if it’s savory or sweet then order it, and the chef will whip up a special surprise.
-Maybe you’re feeling adventurous, or maybe you just can’t decide what to order.
+And there’s a whole vegan menu for fans of a plant-based breakfast.
+But our favorite thing to order is The Blind: you’re allowed to ask if it’s savory or sweet, but take the plunge and save $4.50 by being down for the surprise.
+Whatever it is, we know it won’t disappoint.

-The Wooden Chair is out of the ordinary because of its collection of eclectic antique chairs.
-Be sure to scope out your favorite before you take a seat.
-Beyond the variety of chairs, the restaurant’s famous breakfasts make it a local favorite.
-Choices like the huevos rancheros omelette, corned beef omelette, Greek omelette, banana walnut pancakes and Belgian waffles make this place a must-see and must-eat.
-It’s the perfect place to catch up with some of your favorite people.
+The Wooden Chair is one-of-a-kind because of its large collection of eclectic antique chairs.
+Be sure to scope out your favorite before you take a seat with friends and family.
+Beyond the furniture, the restaurant’s famous breakfasts make it a local favorite.
+Choices like the huevos rancheros omelet, corned beef omelet, Greek omelet, banana walnut pancakes and Belgian waffles make this Stevens Point spot a must-see and must-eat.
+It’s the perfect place to catch up with your favorite people.

-At the Norske Nook, traditional Norwegian staples mix with modern American favorites to create unforgettable breakfasts to be shared with the people who matter most.
-Our favorite is the Lefse Wrap, a Norwegian potato pancake filled with classic breakfast fillings and drizzled in hollandaise sauce.
-Don’t forget to try a slice of pie — their pies are incredible.
+At the Norske Nook, traditional Norwegian staples mix with modern American favorites to create unforgettable breakfasts meant to be shared with the people who matter most.
+Dig into the Lefse Wrap, a Norwegian potato pancake filled with classic breakfast fillings and drizzled in hollandaise sauce.
+Don’t forget to try a slice of pie in tasty flavors such as apple lingonberry and cherry crunch.
 Whether you share Norwegian heritage or not, this is a place worth experiencing.